 FFICM Final MCQ

-The next FFICM MCQ will be held on 11 January 2022.
-The results will be released before 5pm on Wednesday 9 February 2022.
+The next FFICM MCQ will be held on 28 June 2022.

 LATE APPLICATIONS AND PAPER APPLICATIONS WILL NOT BE ACCEPTED